LeBoucEtMistere/DistributedChallenges/tutorial/src/03-unique_id.md

         }
     };
 ```
+Note that this time, instead of creating our `Message` instance manually, we used the utility method `to_response` implement on the `Message` type, which makes our code more concise.

 ### Testing our code
 It's now time to build and test our code to verify if we succeeded.
 First let's run `cargo build` to build a debug binary of our program (if you run this from the root of the workspace, it will rebuild all packages that need it, you can always only rebuild the `unique_id` one using the `-p` flag of `cargo build`).
 This should generate a new binary: `target/debug/unique_id`.